50 COBOL Interview Questions and Answers (2026)

 COBOL supports pointer data items for working with dynamic memory allocation and interfacing with C or system routines.

-ADDRESS OF data-item returns the virtual storage address of a COBOL data item as a pointer.
+SET ADDRESS OF LINKAGE-AREA TO WS-PTRADDRESS OF data-item returns the virtual storage address of a COBOL data item as a pointer.
 SET pointer TO ADDRESS OF item assigns the address.
 SET ADDRESS OF linkage-item TO pointer makes a LINKAGE SECTION item point to arbitrary storage.

 Used in: